 Preventing potentially contaminated water from being siphoned back into City Utilities' drinking water distribution system is essential for the protection of public health and welfare.The Indiana Department of Environmental Management's 2016 Cross Connection Control and Backflow Prevention Manual and Fort Wayne City Utilities' Fort Wayne Water Utility Cross Connection Regulation regulate backflow and cross connections in the Fort Wayne drinking water system.

 To ensure that you have installed and are maintaining appropriate backflow and cross connection control measures, please read our Backflow Prevention Brochure, Indiana Administrative Code 327 IAC 8-10, and the City Utilities Design Standards Manual (W8 Backflow Prevention).
-All backflow prevention devices must be approved and listed by the Foundation for Cross-Connection Control & Hydraulic Research as published by the University of Southern California.
-A current listing can be found here.
+All backflow prevention devices installed must conform with 327 IAC 8-10-7.
+A current listing of assemblies approved by the Foundation for Cross Connection Control and Hydraulics Research can be found here.